Columbia University College of Dental Medicine - Continuing Education Course

-These sessions will be instructed by a CDM faculty member in a one-to-one clinical setting.
-Prior to performing the implant placement, all Part II participants must first observe two implant procedures in the CDM clinic.
-Participants may also opt for observation only.
-Additional course fees will apply.
+Part II A - Clinical Observation Prior to performing implant placement, all Part II participants must first observe two implant procedures in the CDM clinic.
+Note: Participants may also opt for observation only.
+Required paperwork:

 1) copy of your dental license

-3) Signed health care paperwork indicating all necessary professional requirements are up-to-date; includinig protection from hepatitis and tb
+3) Signed health care forms indicating your professional health care records are up-to-date; including protection from hepatitis and TB

 4) Signed patient privacy form

-5) Your dental certificate of insurance with Columbia University and its employees named as additionally insured
+5) Dental Certificate of Insurance (COI) with Columbia University and its employees named as additionally insured.

-- When you identify a patient requiring more complex work, such as a sinus lift, you assist a Columbia Faculty member or resident doing the surgery.
-Pricing depends on the needs of the patient, the cost of which can be covered by your or your patient.
-In addition to the cost of the cone beam scan and implant, a $1,000 fee applies for sinus liftsand a $1,000 fee applies for advanced bone graft.
+MORE COMPLEX WORK: When you identify a patient requiring more complex work, such as a sinus lift, you will assist a Columbia faculty member or resident.
+Pricing depends on the procedure performed, the cost of which may be covered by you or your patient.
+In addition to the cost of the cone beam scan and implant, a $1,000 fee applies for sinus lifts and advanced bone grafts.